arun4work/frontend-react-challenge/README.md

   - if the last name on the list is Person 5 then the newest name should be Person 6
   - if the last name on the list is Person 10 and I delete Person 3 and Person 4 then newest names should be Person 11 and Person 12 respectively
 - when clicking on the logo on the navbar, it should go back to page 1
 - Create tests for 3 components.
-Should be at least 3 tests for the 3 components
+Should be at least 3 tests for the 3 components.
+You may use any testing framework

 ### Notes